EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 - Detach any USB devices (ie, the built in USB drivers for communication with a PC)
   - This is skipped if the TinyUSB library is called for some reason.
+- Force all pins except the RTC wake and button pins to go to minimum power draw levels (tri-state)
+- Wait for all serial ports to finish transmitting
+  - This is crucial for the SAMD boards that will continuously wake if they have data remaining in the buffer.
 - Configure flash to **not** power down when in sleep.
   - Datasheet Eratta 1.14.2 says this is required.
 - Disable the systick interrupt.